 Mr Morelli was chosen by the Minister on the basis of his information technology expertise, particularly in the areas of risk management, information security and privacy.
 Mr Morelli is the Manager ICT Assurance, Department for Education and Child Development.

-Ms Simpson was appointed on the nomination of the Attorney-General on the basis of her experience in providing advice to agencies on contractual arrangements with the private sector.
-Ms Simpson is a Senior Solicitor, Crown Solicitor's Office, Attorney-General's Department.
+Ms Byers was appointed on the nomination of the Attorney-General on the basis of her strong experience in administrative law and the provision of legal and legal policy advice to government.
+Ms Byers is Special Counsel, Office of the Chief Executive, Attorney-General’s Department.

 Krystyna Slowinski (Member)